GoogleChrome/web.dev/src/site/content/en/blog/file-handling/index.md

 ### Default handler challenges

-The exception to this is where there are no existing applications installed on the host operating system capable of handling a given file type.
-In this case, some host operating systems may automatically promote the newly registered handler to become the default handler for that file type, silently and without any intervention by the user.
+The exception to this is when there are no applications on the host system for a given file type.
+In this case, some host operating systems may automatically promote the newly registered handler to the default handler for that file type, silently and without any intervention by the user.
 This would mean if the user double clicks a file of that type, it would automatically open in the registered web app.
 On such host operating systems, when the user agent determines that there is no existing default handler for the file type, an